Tenant Participation

 Tenants’ and Residents’ Groups

-Some tenants choose to become formally involved in the form of either nonregistered or registered tenants’ and residents’ groups.
-Becoming a Registered Tenants Organisation (RTO) gives groups a recognised role in the decision-making process and are supported by grant funding.
-Contact details for our RTOs are published on a public register held within the Registered Tenants Organisation section along with the guidance and application form.
+Some tenants choose to become formally involved in nonregistered or registered tenants’ and residents’ groups.
+Becoming a Registered Tenants Organisation (RTO) gives groups a recognised role in the decision-making process.
+Groups are supported by grant funding.

 Register of interested tenants